 How to Validate Tickets and Make Transfers

-Validate your tickets by inserting them into the designated validation machines in trams and buses (and at the entrance point of UBahn lines).
+- Validate your tickets by inserting them into the designated validation machines in trams and buses (and at the entrance point of U-Bahn lines).
 You may transfer freely between trams, buses, and U-Bahn lines using the same ticket.
-You can do this as many times as you'd like to during a single trip, but you're not allowed to interrupt travel.
-If you make a stop somewhere you'll need to use a new ticket.
+You can do this as many times as you'd like to during a single trip; if you make a stop somewhere, you'll need to use a new ticket.
 Make sure you stamp your ticket upon entering the tram, bus, or subway station when you begin your trip, or you may be subject to fines.

-For more details on how to navigate the city, information for visitors with limited mobility and advice on what types of tickets and passes to buy, see this page at the Wiener Linien page.
+For more details on how to navigate the city, information for visitors with limited mobility and advice on what types of tickets and passes to buy, check out the Wiener Linien transport authority's ticket guide.
 You can also find more info at the Vienna Tourist Board site.